getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 4. Default: `undefined` in `strict mode`, global object otherwise.

 Be careful of accidental/unintentional invoking of the *default binding* rule.
-In cases where you want to "safely" ignore a `this` binding, a "DMZ" object like `ø = Object.create(null)` is a good placeholder value that protects the `global` object from unintended side-effects.
+In cases where you want to "safely" ignore a `this` binding, a "DMZ" object like `ø = Object.create(null)` is a good placeholder value that protects the `global` object from unintended side effects.

 Instead of the four standard binding rules, ES6 arrow-functions use lexical scoping for `this` binding, which means they adopt the `this` binding (whatever it is) from its enclosing function call.
 They are essentially a syntactic replacement of `self = this` in pre-ES6 coding.